 Find A Business Litigation Lawyer for Fraud Claims Against Corporate Entities

-Consumer fraud is characterized as an unreasonable, deceptive, or illegal business practice that benefits a corporation or individual at the expense of customers.
+Consumer fraud is an unreasonable, deceptive, or illegal business practice that benefits a corporation or individual at customers' expense.
 Banking, insurance, consumer goods and services, manufacturing and distribution of faulty products, and telemarketing are all examples of areas where consumer fraud can occur.

 1. Bank Fraud

 Bank fraud is a major crime in California and in the United States.
 Fraud is difficult to spot.
 Most people only know they've been scammed after they've lost a significant amount of money.
-Banking fraud, which can be perpetrated by a bank clerk, financial advisor, or insurance agent representing a bank, affects all customers.
+Banking fraud affects all customers which can be perpetrated by a bank clerk, financial advisor, or insurance agent representing a bank.
 An individual convicted of one count of bank fraud faces a federal prison term of up to 30 years.

 Banking fraud can take place in a variety of ways: